Blog

 -

-- Automated systems track customer demand fluctuations in near real-time, ensuring suppliers adjust accordingly.
+- Automated systems track customer demand fluctuations in near real-time, ensuring you can adjust accordingly.

 - Alerts notify teams of significant changes, preventing misalignment between orders and production.